 Patients diagnosed with breast cancer, or who have a very high risk of developing breast cancer, face the difficult decision of whether or not a mastectomy is right for them.
-The team at Georgia Breast Care in Marietta and Woodstock, Georgia, has devoted their careers to patients with these diagnoses.
+The team at Georgia Breast Care in Woodstock, Georgia, has devoted their careers to patients with these diagnoses.
 The support and guidance offered at Georgia Breast care helps you make the best decision for your situation.
 Call or use the online booking tool to schedule a time to discuss your options today.

 For breast cancer patients, choosing a mastectomy versus a lumpectomy can be a very personal decision.
 A mastectomy removes all of the breast tissue from one or both breasts, while a lumpectomy removes only the tumor and surrounding tissue.
 Some factors make a mastectomy a stronger treatment option for patients, including:

 Tumors five centimeters or larger usually require a mastectomy, whereas smaller tumors can be managed with a lumpectomy.